pjkri123/Checker-Maker/README.md

 # Checker-Maker Project

-This is the project created during the training at Nucleus software.
+This is the project created during the training at Nucleus software using spring and hibernate.